-- THAT: A bylaw be prepared for Council's consideration, adoption of which would amend Official Community Plan (OCP) Bylaw No. 4000 as follows: - Redesignate the West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) as shown in Schedule A from IND (Industrial General) to INS (Institutional); and - Amend OCP Map 14.1 to identify the West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) as "CSRD Regional Landfill". - AND THAT: Pursuant to Section 475 of the Local Government Act, Council has considered this OCP amendment after appropriate consultation with affected organizations and authorities; - AND THAT: Subsequent to First Reading and Prior to Second Reading, and Pursuant to Section 477 (3) (a) of the Local Government Act, Council has considered the proposed OCP amendment in conjunction with: - 1) The Financial Plans of the City of Salmon Arm; - 2) The Liquid Waste Management Plan of the City of Salmon Arm; - The City's Solid Waste Policies (OCP) and the Solid Waste Management Agreement between the City and the Columbia-Shuswap Regional District (CSRD); - 4) The CSRD's amended 2018 Solid Waste Management Plan; and - 5) Confirmation of any necessary approvals and/or Permits required by the Ministry of Environment relating to the CSRD's Solid Waste Management Plan Amendment, and any Contaminated Sites Regulation requirements. - AND THAT: A bylaw be prepared for Council's consideration, adoption of which would amend Zoning Bylaw No. 2303 as follows: - Add "Section 27 P-4 Waste Management Zone" as outlined in this report and renumber the remaining sections accordingly; and
+A bylaw be prepared for Council's consideration, adoption of which would amend Official Community Plan (OCP) Bylaw No. 4000 as follows:

+- Redesignate the West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) as shown in Schedule A from IND (Industrial General) to INS (Institutional); and - Amend OCP Map 14.1 to identify the West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) as "CSRD Regional Landfill".

+Pursuant to Section 475 of the Local Government Act, Council has considered this OCP amendment after appropriate consultation with affected organizations and authorities;

+Subsequent to First Reading and Prior to Second Reading, and Pursuant to Section 477 (3) (a) of the Local Government Act, Council has considered the proposed OCP amendment in conjunction with:

+The City's Solid Waste Policies (OCP) and the Solid Waste Management Agreement between the City and the Columbia-Shuswap Regional District (CSRD);

+5) Confirmation of any necessary approvals and/or Permits required by the Ministry of Environment relating to the CSRD's Solid Waste Management Plan Amendment, and any Contaminated Sites Regulation requirements.

+A bylaw be prepared for Council's consideration, adoption of which would amend Zoning Bylaw No. 2303 as follows:

-- Rezone Lot 1, Section 7, Township 20, Range 9, W6M, KDYD, Plan KAP45716 (4290 20 Avenue SE) from P-2 (Airport Zone) to P-4 (Regional Waste Management Zone). - AND THAT: A bylaw be prepared for Council's consideration, adoption of which would amend Zoning Bylaw No. 2303 as follows: - Rezone The West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) from A-2 (Rural Holding Zone) to P-4 (Regional Waste Management Zone). - AND THAT: The Zoning Amendment Bylaw for The West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) receive First Reading only, with Second Reading withheld subject to approval of Second Reading of the associated OCP Amendment Bylaw. - AND THAT: Final Readings of the OCP Amendment Bylaw and the associated Zoning Amendment Bylaw each under consideration for the West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) be withheld subject to Public Hearing and approval of Third Readings; - AND FURTHER THAT: Final Reading of the Zoning Amendment Bylaw for Lot 1, Section 7, Township 20, Range 9, W6M, KDYD, Plan KAP45716 (4290 20 Avenue SE) be withheld subject to Public Hearing and approval of Third Reading.
+Add "Section 27 - P-4 - Waste Management Zone" as outlined in this report and renumber the remaining sections accordingly; and Rezone Lot 1, Section 7, Township 20, Range 9, W6M, KDYD, Plan KAP45716 (4290 20 Avenue SE) from P-2 (Airport Zone) to P-4 (Regional Waste Management Zone).

+A bylaw be prepared for Council's consideration, adoption of which would amend Zoning Bylaw No. 2303 as follows:

+- 1) Rezone The West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) from A-2 (Rural Holding Zone) to P-4 (Regional Waste Management Zone). - AND THAT:

+The Zoning Amendment Bylaw for The West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) receive First Reading only, with Second Reading withheld subject to approval of Second Reading of the associated OCP Amendment Bylaw.

+Final Readings of the OCP Amendment Bylaw and the associated Zoning Amendment Bylaw each under consideration for the West 1⁄2 of Legal Subdivision 2 of Section 7, Township 20, Range 9, W6M, KDYD (2750 40 Street SE) be withheld subject to Public Hearing and approval of Third Readings;

+AND FURTHER THAT: Final Reading of the Zoning Amendment Bylaw for Lot 1, Section 7, Township 20, Range 9, W6M, KDYD, Plan KAP45716 (4290 20 Avenue SE) be withheld subject to Public Hearing and approval of Third Reading.